Art of the Blueprint

 After you've entered object information in a field (for example, for the accession number or dimensions) you can go back to your Blueprint and toggle on the option to lock that field.

-Locked fields will display a padlock.
+On an object page, locked fields will display a padlock and will be grayed out.
 No data can be entered or updated in a locked field unless that field is unlocked in the Blueprint.

-From the Objects page, you can select a group of objects for which you'd like to change the Primary Blueprint or add a Secondary Blueprint.
+From the Objects page, you can select an object or a group of objects for which you'd like to change the Primary Blueprint, add a Secondary Blueprint, remove a Blueprint.

 Choose a Blueprint from the drop down menu and then click Update.

-This is helpful, for example, when you create an Exhibition Blueprint that you want to add as a Secondary Blueprint for the exhibition objects.
-For more on Exhibition Blueprints, see Creating an Exhibition, Step 1.
+This is helpful, for example, when you create an Exhibition, Project, or Group Blueprint that you want to add as a Secondary Blueprint to one or more objects.

 Blueprints empower you and your team to structure and prioritize data that matters for your objects and your projects.